xubingyue/avocadodb/Documentation/Books/Manual/Administration/Replication/Asynchronous/Components.md

 used from the next start of the replication applier.
 The replication applier cannot be re-configured while it is running.
 It must be stopped first to be re-configured.

-To make the replication applier of the current database start automatically when the ArangoDB server starts, use the *autoStart* attribute.
+To make the replication applier of the current database start automatically when the AvocadoDB server starts, use the *autoStart* attribute.

 Setting the *adaptivePolling* attribute to *true* will make the replication applier poll the